bitwarden/help/_articles/faqs/security-faqs.md

 ### Q: Is Bitwarden FIPS Compliant?

-**A:** Bitwarden uses [FIPS compliant libraries and cryptography]({{site.baseurl}}/article/what-encryption-is-used/#invoked-crypto-libraries), however the Bitwarden platform has not performed any FIPs certifications.
+**A:** Bitwarden uses [FIPS compliant libraries and cryptography]({{site.baseurl}}/article/what-encryption-is-used/#invoked-crypto-libraries), however the Bitwarden platform has not performed any FIPS certifications.
 Most FIPS installations of Bitwarden leverage the self-hosting option to make evaluations (i.e. Cybersecurity Maturity Model Certification) easier.

 ### Q: Can I restrict access to Bitwarden to certain devices?